siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/DockerSourceConfig/usage.md

 In the example above, the REPOSITORY column shows a name made of three pieces.
 Take `registry.ng.bluemix.net/mynamespace2/bgdemohello` as an example.
 The text `registry.ng.bluemix.net` refers to the container registry.
 The text `mynamespace2` refers to a namespace which is used for personal or private images for a specific organization or user.
 The text `bgdemohello` refers to the image name itself.

-Following our example, in UrbanCode Deploy, the Image Name field would contain the value `mynamespace2/bgdemohello` and the Registry filed would contain `registry.ng.bluemix.net`.
+Following our example, in DevOps Deploy, the Image Name field would contain the value `mynamespace2/bgdemohello` and the Registry filed would contain `registry.ng.bluemix.net`.

 The Registry Type field should be set to IBM Containers, as that instructs the plug-in to connect to an IBM Cloud container registry.